Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Classical flow

-The proof of Theorem~\ref{thm:class-wave-qp} follows the general strategy of Section~\ref{chap:pr-taylorbloch}: the initial data $(u^\circ,v^\circ)$ is first replaced by an approximate Bloch expansion and the corresponding flow then admits an explicit approximate formula using approximate Bloch waves (since the latter approximately diagonalize the wave operator).
+The proof of Theorem~\ref{thm:class-wave-qp} follows the general strategy of Section~\ref{chap:pr-taylorbloch}: the initial data $(u^\circ,v^\circ)$ are first replaced by an approximate Bloch expansion and the corresponding flow then admits an explicit approximate formula using approximate Bloch waves (since the latter approximately diagonalize the wave operator).
 In order to control the errors, we exploit the corrector estimates of Proposition~\ref{prop:cor-QP-wave}.
-We recall that $\Ld^2$-estimates for the wave equation are easily seen to take on the following guise.
+We recall that $\Ld^2$-estimates for the wave equation are as follows.

 \begin{lem}[$\Ld^2$-estimates for classical waves] Given $z^\circ,w^\circ_1\in\Ld^2(\R^d)$, $w^\circ_2 \in \Ld^2(\R^d)^d$, $F\in\Ld^1_\loc(\R^+;\Ld^2(\R^d))$, and given a uniformly elliptic matrix field $\Aa$, denote by $z$ the solution of the classical wave equation